0J0P0/NYC-Collisions-Visualization-Project/README.md

-# Information Visualization lab
+# Information Visualization

-First practical work
+# First Proyect Statement
 ## 1. Introduction

 We will work with a dataset with information about collisions in New York City, we are specifically interested in the summers of 2018 and 2020.
 Our goal is to create a static visualization that allows us to answer the following questions: